What is a Combined Masters and Psy.D. Program?

 - GRE testing (not all programs require this)

-- ACT and SAT scores may be used by some schools
+- Some schools accept ACT and SAT scores

 - Letters of recommendation

 - Background check may be a requirement for application

 Be sure to provide all insight into your qualifications.
 This may include any work experience obtained or research programs you’ve completed.
 You should note if you have done volunteer work and any paid positions.
 You should disclose any work done in private practices or nonprofits.
 Some grad programs like this could be competitive.
 That may make all of these extra skills and experiences vital to getting into the program.

 Students may also need to choose a field of study early on.
 Grad programs may be specific to a desired outcome.
 This may include, for example, developmental psychology, social psychology, forensic psychology, or other areas of mental health.